RonaldAllanRivera/used-cars-search/plan.md

-# Compare Feature Plan for Popular AI Software Search Plugin
+# Compare Feature Plan for Used Cars Search Plugin

 ## Objective
-Add a "compare" feature to the plugin, allowing users to select multiple AI software entries from the list view and compare them on a dedicated page.
+Add a "compare" feature to the plugin, allowing users to select multiple used cars search entries from the list view and compare them on a dedicated page.
 The design must use the current CSS and be implemented with vanilla JS and PHP only.
 Each new file should be under 200 lines.

 ## Steps